Phzing/Automated-Course-Schedule-Generator/README.md

 Project stack uses Python, JavaScript, Node.JS, MongoDB, HTML, and CSS.

-The demo video shown is the minimum viable product version of the tool.
+The demo video shown is the minimum viable product version for the tool.
 Features coming soon include increased preference customizability (setting number of credit limits for generated schedules and selecting specific sections for courses) as well as web-scraping the course catalog to automatically update course listings.